Clastify logo

 740-780

-Princeton University’s SAT score requirements for the English component show a 25th percentile score of 740 and a 75th percentile score of 780.
-This indicates that competitive applicants typically score between these figures, with the majority achieving above 740 and many reaching or exceeding 780.
-The data highlights the high standards Princeton expects from its undergraduate applicants in the English section.
+Princeton University's SAT score requirements for the English component indicate a 25th percentile score of 740 and a 75th percentile score of 780.
+This suggests that competitive applicants typically score between these ranges, positioning them well for admission.

 SAT Policy